Join us for Worship on Sundays at 10:30 am and at various other times during special seasons.

 Family Room

 The Family Room is available with toys, comfy chairs, and a speaker that allows you to hear the service.
-Families with young children are welcome to use this space during the service.
+Families with young children are welcome to use this space when they need during the service.

 Offering

-We collect an offering at every Sunday service and most special services like Christmas Eve as well.
-The gifts offered by the congregation during worship as well as by pre-authorized remittance (PAR) help us to do the work of the church in this community.
+We collect an offering at every Sunday service and most special services like Christmas Eve.
+The gifts offered by the congregation during worship as well as by monthly pre-authorized remittance (PAR) help us to do the work of the church in this community.

 Communion

-We celebrate the sacrament of communion together on the first Sunday of the month.
+We celebrate the sacrament of communion together on a variety of Sundays throughout the year.
 Everyone is welcome – young and old, newcomer and long-time member, those who think they understand what communion means and those who find the whole thing very mysterious.
 In our communion celebrations, we give thanks to God for the goodness of life and we experience how God’s grace shared together in community can strengthen us for faithful living.

-Communion is generally served by “intinction” (or rip and dip).
+Communion is generally served by intinction.
 We usually have stations for communion at the front of the sanctuary.
 After the communion prayers, the servers will be served and then you will be invited to come forward if you wish to receive communion.
 It is fine to choose not to come forward for communion.

 If you come forward for communion, the bread server will rip off a piece of bread from the loaf and hand it to you.
 Then you will be invited to dip the piece of bread in the cup and eat it before returning to your pew.
 If someone would like communion, but would rather not come to the front, communion servers will bring them communion in the pew.